RadicallyOpen/RadicallyOpen/_events/2015-10-toronto-intensive.markdown

 - [Read an overview of our intensive course](/training/intensive.html)
 - [The schedule for the RO DBT intensive courses is available here.](/training/intensive/timetable.html)

+This workshop will be co-hosted by [the WaterStone Clinic](http://www.waterstoneclinic.com/) in Toronto, Canada.

 #### Travel information {{page.venue}}
 Once the venue has been confirmed we will post the details here